MicrosoftDocs/visualstudio-docs/docs/debugger/hot-reload.md

 ## Supported .NET Edits

 The .NET Hot Reload experience is powered by the [Edit and Continue](../debugger/edit-and-continue-visual-csharp.md) mechanism and Roslyn.
-[Supported Edits](https://github.com/dotnet/roslyn/blob/main/docs/wiki/EnC-Supported-Edits.md) lists edits currently supported by Roslyn and potential future enhancements.
+[Supported Edits](https://github.com/dotnet/roslyn/blob/main/docs/wiki/EnC-Supported-Edits.md) lists the types of edits currently supported by Roslyn and potential future enhancements.

 ## Unsupported .NET scenarios